 Circleville is a tiny city located in the state of Kansas.
 With a population of 153 people and just one neighborhood, Circleville is the 291st largest community in Kansas.
-Circleville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Circleville was built prior to World War II, making it one of the older and more historic cities in the country.

-Circleville is a blue-collar town, with 37.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Circleville is generally considered to be a blue-collar town.
+37.31% of the Circleville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Circleville is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Circleville who work in office and administrative support (29.85%), healthcare suport services (8.96%), and sales jobs (4.48%).

-Being a small city, Circleville does not have a public transit system used by locals to get to and from work.
+Circleville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Circleville in 2022 was $25,873, which is low income relative to Kansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $103,492 for a family of four.
 However, Circleville contains both very wealthy and poor people as well.